tomberek/mcm/manual/iii.md

 ### (d) Definition.

-As used in this rule, "sexual offense" means an offense punishable under the Uniform Code of Military Justice, or a crime under federal or state law (as "state" is defined in 18 U.S.C. --SECT-- 513), involving:
+As used in this rule, "sexual offense" means an offense punishable under the Uniform Code of Military Justice, or a crime under federal or state law (as "state" is defined in 18 U.S.C. &sect; 513), involving:

 (1) any conduct prohibited by Article 120;